integr8ly/ci-cd/docs/README.md

 These products are configured to integrate with each other, therefore, it is important to receive early warnings of changes to the installation, configuration and functionality of each of these products.

 ### Release Discovery
-Delorean provides service discovery for each of the products installed in the Integreatly environment.
+Delorean provides discovery of latest releases for each of the products installed in the Integreatly environment.
 For further information on the different types of Delorean jobs, please go [here](delorean/early-warning-system.md).

 ### Adding New Products
 Follow this [guide](delorean/add-new-product.md) on how to add new products to the Delorean early warning system.